 Protecting Your Privilege to Drive

 North Carolina generally imposes a one-year license suspension for a drunk driving conviction, or for having too many traffic violations in too short a period of time (i.e., too many points on your driving record).

-Our DWI defense attorneys understand the impact that license suspensions and revocations can have on an individual’s quality of life.
-Because of that, they work hard to obtain the best results in every case — a dismissal of the charges, a favorable plea agreement, an acquittal or a restricted license that will, at the very least, allow you to continue to drive to work.
+Eddie Meacham understands the impact that license suspensions and revocations can have on an individual’s quality of life.
+Because of that, he works hard to obtain the best results in every case — a dismissal of the charges, a favorable plea agreement, an acquittal or a restricted license that will, at the very least, allow you to continue to drive to work.